 - Hot Extend Local VMDK file, even if it isn't associated with SCSI bus sharing controller

 Configure WSFC with shared disks on Azure VMware Solution vSAN

 Ensure that an Active Directory environment is available.

 Create virtual machines (VMs) on the vSAN datastore.

-Power on all VMs, configure the hostname, IP addresses, join all VMs to an Active Directory domain, and install latest available OS updates.
+Power on all VMs, configure the hostname and IP addresses, join all VMs to an Active Directory domain, and install the latest available OS updates.